SimonMayerhofer/enex2paperless/README.md

 CorrespondentTagPrefix: ""  # Prefix for tags to be used as correspondents
 ExcludedOutputFolder: ""    # Folder to save excluded files
 LinkFieldID: 0              # Custom field ID for document linking
-NoNameFolder: ""            # Folder for saving files with no original filename
+NoNameFolder: ""            # Folder to save files with no original filename
 OutputFolder: ""            # Output to folder instead of Paperless
 TitlePrefix: false          # Whether to prefix filenames with note titles
 Unzip: false                # Whether to unzip .zip files found in notes